hermestechlabs/RecruitmentTest/README.md

 You will have 30mins at the interview to walk through your solution and answer questions

-Part Two: Interview Questions - 1 hour
+Part Two: Interview Questions (on the day of the interview).
+Duration 1 hour

-We will ask you a series of questions
 ------

+We will ask you a series of questions to find out more about you and what makes you tick.